 Admission to Marietta College is based on previous scholastic achievement and English proficiency.
-Please mail the following items to email@example.com or mail documents to Marietta College, Office of Admission, Marietta, Ohio, 45750-4005, USA.
+Please email the following items to email@example.com or mail documents to Marietta College, Office of Admission, Marietta, Ohio, 45750-4005, USA.
 If you have further questions, please contact international admission counselor Angela Shrader at firstname.lastname@example.org.

 - Complete International Application

 - Secondary school transcript, mark sheets, or certificate -- all records must be in original language format and be accompanied by NACES certified English translations (we recommend WES).
 Your transcript should include the subjects studied and the grades or marks for each subject.
 Records filed for admission are not returned; please send CERTIFIED photocopies if the documents cannot easily be replaced.